CDNievas/FastBinding/README.md

 > [!CAUTION]
 > If the UI Addon that you are using is not in [UI Addons supported list](./#ui-addons-supported) I can't guarantee that *FastBinding* works as expected.
 Please check it before installing.

+> [!NOTE]
+> If you need help you can open a GitHub Issue describing your problem or contact me by Discord at [@Strakered](http://discordapp.com/users/strakered)

 ## How to install

 1. Download the [last release](https://github.com/CDNievas/FastBinding/releases/latest) as zip